-Paul Spangler, a former Alabama cross country NCAA qualifier and All-Southeastern Conference selection, enters his second season as an assistant coach for distance and cross country.
+Paul Spangler, a former Alabama cross country NCAA qualifier and All-Southeastern Conference selection, enters his third season as an assistant coach for distance and cross country.

 Spangler oversees the development and performance of UF’s distance student-athletes throughout the track and field indoor and outdoor seasons, while coaching the Gator men’s and women’s cross country squads through the fall season.

 Spangler’s athletes turned in four SEC title performances in 2013, while also tallying seven All-America accolades.
 Junior Cory McGee was a part of two SEC indoor crowns, capturing the women’s mile title (4:35.33), the second of her career, while also running the anchor leg of the SEC Champion women’s DMR (11:13.45), joining Mandy Perkins, Amani Bryant and Agata Strausa in the victory.
 Strausa was the bronze medalist at the 2013 NCAA Indoor Championships in the women’s mile, racking up First Team All-America accolades.